SalamOsman/SalamOsman/README.md

-- 👋 Hi, I’m @Abdussalam
+- 👋 Hi, I’m @Abdus Salam
 - 👀 I’m an enthusiast of Computaional Biology, Data Science, and Biostatistics.
 - 🌱 I’m currently interested in the integration of Artificial Intelligence with Health Sciences.